Mental Health Resources

 211 LA County is the hub for all types of health, human and social services in Los Angeles County, providing callers with information and referrals to the services that best meet their needs.

-LA County residents are being offered free membership to the Headspace Plus app until the end of 2020.
+LA County residents are being offered a free trial to the Headspace Plus app.

 We can all help prevent suicide.
 The Lifeline provides 24/7, free and private support for people in distress, prevention, and crisis resources for you or your loved ones, and best practices for professionals.